ambielecki/e28/independent-study/README.md

 Next we specify a command, this will be run when the container starts, and in this instance sets some defaults for the mysql service.

-We open a port to the local system at 33060 (the native mysql port is 3306).
+We open a port to the local system at 33060 (the native mysql port is 3306) and set a volume to store db info (you will want to keep this directory out of version control).

 `working_dir` allows us to set a directory where docker will execute commands, it is useful as an entrypoint when using a terminal.
 So, when opening a terminal in this container we will go directly to `/var/lib/mysql`

-Finally we set `environment` which contains container environment variables, here we are setting the default root password and database (which helpfully creates the database when creating the container).
+Finally, we set `environment` which contains container environment variables, here we are setting the default root password and database (which helpfully creates the database when creating the container).

 A quick `docker-compose up -d --build` and we are good to go.